 How to Get an Instant Auto Loan

-Whatever the reason, you may be able to get an instant auto loan and expedite the auto financing process, which typically can take hours, or even days.
+Whatever the reason, you could get an instant auto loan and expedite the auto financing process, which typically can take hours, or even days.
 Here’s how to get an instant auto loan with less hassle.

 What is a same-day or instant auto loan?

-Bank of America, Wells Fargo, Chase and U.S. Bank are some banks that offer instant auto loans.
-If you bank at a credit union, you can also check there to find out whether same-day auto loans are available.
-In addition, you may be able to obtain an instant auto loan through an online lender.
+Bank Of America and U.S. Bank are two national banks that offer instant auto loans directly to consumers.
+Navy Federal Credit Union advertises that its instant car loan decisions are made “in seconds.”
+If you bank at a credit union or low rates from an online lender catch your eye, you can also check there to find out whether same-day auto loans are available.

 Why would you want to get an instant auto loan?